Hong Kong Protest

 Flags are powerful symbols, both in uniting a nation or in fuelling a country’s unrest.
 The Hong Kong flag — a white bauhinia flower growing in a red field — is being used for the latter.
 The red, a colour meant to unite China’s two systems, has been replaced with black.
 The flower, once growing proud, now wilts in a field of darkness.
 To connect to this message, I painted the sides of my canvas black and signed my name in white.

-*A portion of the profit will be donated to a charitable organization.
+*A portion of the profit is donated to the Ukrainian Canadian Art Foundation KUMF Gallery.